Manifesto Signatory

 Our approach to public engagement

 Warwick is a university that strives to be exceptional in everything we do.
-Our 2030 Strategic core purposes of Research and Education, as well as our strategic priorities of Innovation, Inclusion, Internationalisation and Regional Leadership, all focus around this commitment to excellence, and engagement is seen as a vital strand that weaves through all aspects of this strategy.
+Our 2030 Strategic core purposes of Research and Education, as well as our strategic priorities of Innovation, Inclusion, Internationalisation Sustainability and Regional Leadership, all focus around this commitment to excellence, and engagement is seen as a vital strand that weaves through and enables all aspects of this strategy.

-More recently we’ve taken huge strides to ensure we are equally committed to how we engage with public and community audiences.
-Coming off the back of our learning as a RCUK Catalyst Seed Funded Institution in 2015-2017, our role as hosts of the British Science Festival in 2019, and being a principal partner in Coventry City of Culture 2021, the university launched the Warwick Institute of Engagement (WIE) in November 2020.
+A distinctive strength of our university has always been our commitment to societal change and our relevance to the wider world, and particularly our close links with business and industry, but more recently we’ve taken huge strides to ensure we are equally committed to how we engage with the public and members of our local communities.
+Coming off the back of our learning as a RCUK Catalyst Seed Funded Institution in 2015-2017, our role as hosts of the British Science Festival in 2019 and being a principal partner in Coventry City of Culture 2021-22, the university launched the Warwick Institute of Engagement (WIE) in November 2020.
 WIE was created to capitalise on our commitment to engagement and its role in meeting our 2030 goals.
-It does this both by working to improve how the University involves the public, communities, key influencers, and decision makers in our pursuit of knowledge and understanding, and by improving the ways the university communicates its story and value to these groups.
+It does this both by working to improve how the University involves community groups and individuals in our pursuit of knowledge and understanding, and by improving the ways the university communicates about its research to these groups.
 In so doing, WIE enables the university to engage more profoundly and sustainably locally, regionally, nationally and globally.

 Contact